EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

 ### plot.date_axis

 Add date upper axis.
-Package: plot Description: Given a graph in which the lower x-axis shows the Julian day, add a date-axis in the upper x-axis that corresponds to the
+Package: plot Description: Given a graph in which the lower x-axis shows the Julian day, add a date-axis in the upper x-axis that corresponds to the Julian day.